emacs-mirror/emacs/mps/manual/source/guide/malloc.rst

 ============================

-The MPS function :c:func:`mps_free` is unlike the Standard C Library function :c:func:`free` in that it takes a ``size`` argument.
+The MPS function :c:func:`mps_free` is unlike the Standard C Library function :c:func:`free` in that it takes a :c:data:`size` argument.
 That's because it's nearly always the case that either the size of a block is known statically based on its type (for example, a structure), or else the size of the block is easily computed from information that needs to be stored anyway (for example, a vector), and so memory can be saved by not storing the size separately.
 It's also better for virtual memory performance, as a block does not have to be touched in order to free it.

 But sometimes you need to interact with :term:`foreign code` which requires :c:func:`malloc` and :c:func:`free` (or a pair of functions